mrisher/smtp-sts/reporting.md

 Part of the report body includes the policy that is applied when attemping relay to the destination.

-For DANE TLSA policies, a JSON array of strings each  representing the RDATA of a single TLSA resource record as a space-separated list of its four TLSA fields in (RFC6698 Section 2.2) presentation form with no internal spaces or grouping parentheses:
+For DANE TLSA policies, a JSON array of strings each representing the RDATA of a single TLSA resource record as a space-separated list of its four TLSA fields; the fields are in presentation format (defined in RFC6698 Section 2.2) with no internal spaces or grouping parentheses:

 ["3 0 1 1F850A337E6DB9C609C522D136A475638CC43E1ED424F8EEC8513D747D1D085D",\
 3 0 1 12350A337E6DB9C6123522D136A475638CC43E1ED424F8EEC8513D747D1D1234"]